Windows OS Hub

 The process of creating your custom Windows installation image with pre-installed software can include the following steps:

-1. Deploy a clean Windows instance on a reference computer (virtual machine);
+1. Deploy a clean Windows instance on a reference computer (virtual machine).

 If you are deploying Windows to computers on a corporate network, it is more convenient to use MDT, which allows you to add/update programs during the installation process without having to modify the installation WIM image each time.

-Building a Reference Windows Image with Pre-installed Software
+Build a Reference Windows Image with Pre-installed Software

 When the desktop appears, minimize the Sysprep window (don’t close it!!).
 Then you can start installing programs and updates, and configuring the necessary Windows settings.